 The employee-paid Commonwealth of Virginia (COV) Voluntary Group Long Term Care Insurance Program provides a maximum monthly benefit for covered long-term care expenses.
 VRS has contracted with Genworth Life Insurance Co. as the insurer for the program.
-If you are an employee of a political subdivision that has elected to participate in the program, you are eligible to apply for coverage for yourself and select family members.
+You are eligible to apply for coverage for yourself and select family members.